Euro Car Parts: Operations, locations and stores

 The business is based in Dordon, North Warwickshire, at junction 10 off the M42 Motorway, near Tamworth.
-It now has 16 distribution centers in the United Kingdom, and a storage facility in Bonehill, Staffordshire.
+It now has 16 distribution centres in the United Kingdom, and a storage facility in Bonehill, Staffordshire.
 Other locations, include a 185,000 sqft. warehouse, for collision repair parts in Swadlincote.

 In July 2010, the business was contracted to supply components and consumables to the RAC's fleet of roadside patrol vehicles.

 Expansion

 In April 2013, LKQ Euro purchased Sator Holdings.

 In December 2015, LKQ Euro purchased Rhiag-Inter Auto Parts Italia S.P.A.

 In February 2016, IM Properties completed a 778,000 sq. ft warehouse for the business to use as their national distribution center in Tamworth, Staffordshire.
 The unit spans approximately 1m sqft, making it one of the largest distribution centres in the West Midlands.

 In August 2016, the business purchased the Arleigh Group, a leisure industry supplier.

 In October 2016, the business purchased Andrew Page out of administration, the process was delayed by a CMA investigation, but completed during December 2017.

 In January 2017, the business opened its first branch in the Republic of Ireland.

 In April 2017, PR Riley was purchased in the ROI taking the total number of stores in Ireland to 14.

 In December 2017, LKQ Euro purchased Stahlgruber.